diambra/docs/content/handsOnReinforcementLearning/stableBaselines3/_index.en.md

 ### Basic

-For all the basic examples, the environment will be used in `hardcore` mode, so that the observation space will be only of type `Box` composed by screen pixels, as in the majority of simple examples found in tutorials and docs.
-This allows to directly use it without the need of further processing.
+For all the examples there are two main things to note about the observation space.

+First, the normalization wrapper is applied on all elements but the image frame, as Stable Baselines 3 automatically normalizes images and expects their pixels to be in the range [0 - 255].

+Second, the library also has a specific constraint on dictionary observation spaces: they cannot be nested.
+For this reason we provide a <a href="../../wrappers/#flatten-and-filter-observation">flattening wrapper</a> that creates a shallow, not nested, dictionary from the original observation space, allowing in addition to filter it by keys.

+Stable Baselines 3 automatically defines the network architecture, properly matching the input type.
+In some of the examples the architecture is printed to the console output, allowing to clearly identify all the different contributions.

 #### Basic Example

 This example demonstrates how to:

-- Instantiate a new DIAMBRA Arena environment with its settings
+- Leverage DIAMBRA Arena native Stable Baselines 3 interface to create the environment
-- Interface it with one of Stable Baselines 3's algorithms
+- Interface the environment with one of Stable Baselines 3's algorithms
 - Train the algorithm
 - Run the trained agent in the environment for one episode

-It uses the A2C algorithm, with a `CnnPolicy` policy network to properly process the game frame observation as input.
+It uses the A2C algorithm, with a `MultiInputPolicy` policy network to properly process the dictionary observation space as input.
 For demonstration purposes, the algorithm is trained for only 200 steps, so the resulting agent will be far from optimal.

 {{< github_code "https://raw.githubusercontent.com/diambra/agents/main/stable_baselines3/basic.py" >}}